terrencepreilly/darglint/README.md

 Strictness determines how lax darglint will be when checking docstrings.
 There are three levels of strictness available:

-- SHORT\_DESCRIPTION: One-line descriptions are acceptable; anything more and the docstring will be fully checked.
+- short: One-line descriptions are acceptable; anything more and the docstring will be fully checked.

-- LONG\_DESCRIPTION: One-line descriptions and descriptions without arguments/returns/yields/etc. sections will be allowed.
+- long: One-line descriptions and descriptions without arguments/returns/yields/etc. sections will be allowed.
 Anything more, and the docstring will be fully checked.

-- FULL\_DESCRIPTION: (Default) Docstrings will be fully checked.
+- full: (Default) Docstrings will be fully checked.

 For example, if we have the following function: